PierreBio/Rap_Battle_Model_Generation/README.md

 This project focuses on the creation of a __rap battle model__ for the course of __Natural Language Processing__ of the  __Artificial Intelligence__ master's program at  __Telecom Paris__.
 The main objective of this work is to provide a complete approach to develop a rap battle model.

+You can check the interactive experience we made with this model at this [address](https://github.com/PierreBio/GenRapBattle).

 ## Environment Setup

 ### Prerequisites